turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 ### The Essence of Testing -- Asking Questions

 * Programming can be conceptually draining
-* Have to make lots of small decisions
-* Easy to let these decisions become implicit or arbitrary
-* Testing is valuable because it forces us to make more of these decisions explicit
-* Ask questions and illustrate design _first_ -- now it's more obvious and can help us drive the design
+* TDD is a discipline that forces us to answer "What am I trying to do?" with the "how" behind it.

 ## Workshop - Questions & Decisions